Housing advice

 Part-time students often will have to pay Council Tax, but you may be able to get some help with the cost.
 Contact the Advice Centre for more information or check out Manchester City Council’s page on part-time students.

-If you're a full-time student, request a copy of your Council Tax Exemption certificate on your Student Hub.
+If you're a full-time student, request a copy of your Council Tax Exemption certificate on the Student Hub letter request form.

 Yes, if you have a television in your property, use BBC iPlayer or watch live TV on your computer, tablet or phone you’ll be required to pay for a TV Licence.
 You can purchase a TV Licence online.